Update Your Knowledge Management Practice With Three Agile Principles

 Long-standing “waterfall” knowledge management (KM) practices are failing to meet the needs of the modern enterprise, and technology leaders must reassess their approach.
-Agile principles transform knowledge management within the enterprise from lengthy, delay-laden processes to lean practices that seek to make sharing knowledge easy and adaptable.
+Agile principles transform KM within the enterprise from lengthy, delay-laden processes to lean practices that seek to make sharing knowledge easy and adaptable.

-For the same reasons that agile principles have transformed development practices, knowledge management can also be transformed using many of those same successful principles.
+For the same reasons that agile principles have transformed development practices, KM can also be transformed using many of those same successful principles.
 Here are three principles to focus on to begin your KM transformation.

 1. Simplicity Works

 Knowledge management requires a dual approach: light and lean.
-IT leaders are well suited to find technology to fix a problem, but in successful knowledge management practice, technology is an enabler, not the solution.
+IT leaders are well suited to find technology to fix a problem, but in successful KM practice, technology is an enabler, not the solution.

 2. Trust Is Vital